Chronology

 Spring 1959

 Contributes the cover design for Polemic, one of two prints done for the magazine published under a grant from the Adelbert College Student Council at Western Reserve University, Cleveland.
-His highly abstract image in black with the title of the magazine in red lettering is hand printed by a commercial printer on a letterpress.
+His highly abstract image in black with the title of the magazine in red lettering is hand printed on a commercial letterpress printer.

 June 2–27, 1959

-Untitled lyrical abstractions are shown for the first time in a solo exhibition at Condon Riley Gallery in New York.
-Paintings feature scant traces of bright color on an unprimed background; some contain heavy impasto and traces of instant coffee.
-Described as washy, waterish, abstract, thinly painted.
+Untitled abstractions are shown for the first time in a solo exhibition at Condon Riley Gallery in New York.
+Paintings feature scant traces of bright color on an unprimed background; some contain heavy impasto and traces of instant coffee.36Busche 1988, p.
+207

 1960